hypersplash/HyperSplash/MORE.md

 - 😎 The name's HyperSplash, otherwise Marcus / Bách!
 A fellow user of Github
 - 💻 Have been coding since 2019

-- Here are some informations about HyperSplash!
+- Here are some informations about me that you might find interesting otherwise necessary

 - 🧑🏻‍💻 Occupation:
   - High school student (yes, I can confirm I am over 15, no need to worry)